joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 ## Material Transfer Agreement (MTA)

-A Material Transfer Agreement (MTA) is a legally binding contract that governs the transfer of tangible research materials between two organizations, such as academic or research institutions, government agencies, or commercial companies.
-The MTA outlines the terms and conditions under which the materials will be transferred and used, and provides legal protection for both the provider and the recipient of the materials.
+A Material Transfer Agreement (MTA) is a legal contract that governs the transfer of tangible research materials between two organizations, such as academic or research institutions, government agencies, or commercial companies.

 MTAs are used when a researcher or organization wants to obtain materials from another organization for research purposes, but the provider wishes to retain ownership and control over the materials.
 The MTA helps to ensure that the provider's intellectual property rights are protected, while also allowing the recipient to use the materials for their research.

-The specific terms of an MTA can vary depending on the nature of the materials being transferred, the intended use of the materials, and the policies and regulations of the organizations involved.
 Typically, an MTA will include provisions relating to:

 * Ownership and intellectual property: The MTA will specify who owns the materials being transferred, and who owns any intellectual property rights associated with the materials.